PROG38263-W22/Lab2/README.md

 PHP (<https://www.php.net/>), which stands for PHP Hypertext Preprocessor, is an older but very prevalent web programming language.
 It's popularity is partially due to the lack of required secondary application server and the speed with which a basic dynamic website can be built.
 In this section you will build a simple dynamic page that is capable of responding to a form submitted by a user.
 The page will use sessions to track user data and will be self contained in a single html file.

-1. Create a new html document in the <code>code</code> folder of the repository called basic.php (or copy your html template from lab 2, but change the filename to basic.php).
+1. Create a new html document in the <code>code</code> folder of the repository called basic.php (or copy your html template from Lab 1, but change the filename to basic.php).

 2. Before the first html tag in your basic.php file, insert the following:
 <pre>